KnowageLabs/Knowage-Documentation/functionalities-guide/Reporting/ka_dev_reporting.rst

 In Knowage there are two main typologies of cross navigation: *internal* and *external*.

-*Internal cross navigation* updates one or more areas of a document by clicking on a series, a text, an image or  in general  on a selected element of the document.
+*Internal cross navigation* updates one or more areas of a document by clicking on a series, a text, an image or - in general - on a selected element of the document.

-*External cross navigation* opens another document by clicking on an element of the main document, allowing in this way the definition of a navigation path throughout analytical documents (usually, from very general and aggregated information down to the more detailed and specific information)).
+*External cross navigation* opens another document by clicking on an element of the main document, allowing in this way the definition of a "navigation path" throughout analytical documents (usually, from very general and aggregated information down to the more detailed and specific information)).
 Indeed, you can add cross navigation also to a document reached by cross navigation.
 This can be helpful to go deeper into an analysis, since each cross navigation step could be a deeper visualization of the data displayed in the starting document.

 It is obviously possible to associate more than one cross navigation to a single document.
 It means that by clicking on different elements of the same document the user can be directed to different documents.